-Despite Pennsylvania being the birthplace of the United States, you might be surprised to learn that only one president was born in the Keystone State: President James Buchanan.
-And, while other presidents, such as George Washington and Dwight Eisenhower, spent significant time in Pennsylvania, Buchanan was the only native son of Pennsylvania to rise to the office of the presidency.
+Despite Pennsylvania being the birthplace of the United States, you might be surprised to learn that only two presidents were born in the Keystone State: Presidents James Buchanan and Joe Biden.
+And, while other presidents, such as George Washington and Dwight Eisenhower, spent significant time in Pennsylvania, Buchanan was the only native son of Pennsylvania to rise to the office of the presidency until the 21st century.

 James Buchanan was born in April 1791 in Franklin County, Pennsylvania, at a trading outpost owned by his father.
 When Buchanan was six years old, his father moved the family to the nearby borough of Mercersburg.
 Buchanan spent the rest of his childhood in Mercersburg, aside from his schooling at Dickinson College in Carlisle.